storebloom/miropelia/app/public/wp-content/plugins/sirv/readme.txt

 18. To upload images to your Sirv library, go to the Media Library page within the Sirv sub-menu (in the left navigation column).

 == Changelog ==

+== 6.6.1 ==
+* Added option to link image to a page URL or big image.
+* Improved custom domain option.
+* Improved CSS images parsing.
+* Improved Gutenberg support.
+* Small fixes and optimizations.

+== 6.6.0 ==
+* Added option to autodelete image from Sirv, if deleted from WP media library.
+* Improved user feedback during bulk synchronization.
+* Added new video options to the Add Sirv Media window.
+* Show text caption under WooCommerce images in fullscreen.
+* Improved sync error categorization.
+* Small improvements to Settings page.
+* Small fixes and optimizations.

+== 6.5.1 ==
+* Fixed issue with Class 'SirvElementorWidget\getValue' not found.

+== 6.5.0 ==
+* Plugin tested with the latest WordPress version - 5.8.
+* Added ability to rename folders within the Sirv Media Library (right-click).
+* Improved logic when renaming the primary Sirv synchronization folder, to avoid duplication.
+* Added Sirv shortcode to Avada builder.
+* Improved code when working with images requesting by frontend Ajax.
+* Added "pinned thumbnail" option in WooCommerce media gallery.
+* Added ability to order thumbnails in the WooCommerce media gallery.
+* Reworked lazy loading placeholder for better PageSpeed score.
+* Moved frontend styles and scripts inline, to improve PageSpeed score.
+* Many small fixes and improvements.

 == 6.3.2 ==
 * Fixed small issue with plugin folder.